HarleyHo/Stock-Mining/README.md

 ### Clustering
 We use K-means and hierarchical clustering to cluster the data into some clusters.

-For HSI, we try to analyse the relationship between the time and the index fluctuation, rather than use time series or Long Short Term Memory (LSTM) to predict the index, we use an easier way, K-means, to find some patterns.
+For HSI, we try to analyse the relationship between the time and the index fluctuation, so we use K-means to find some patterns.
-By the way, now we are trying to use LSTM to predict the index, as we want to gain a reliable method to predict the index :yum:.

 For those stocks, we use hierarchical clustering to find some patterns, trying to use an easy way to find some stocks performing similarly.
 Different people may have different opinions on what is a good stock, or they have different ability of bearing risk, then they may choose a set of stocks that matches them.